 The Fresh 20

-For the past year, we had faithfully followed The Fresh 20, which publishes meal plans weekly.
+For the past year, we had faithfully followed The Fresh 20.
 I paid $39 for a year long membership.
-Not bad considering we saved $300-$500 per month on food!
+Not bad considering we saved $300-$500 per month on our food budget!
 Yes, really!
 If you want to learn more about how we saved money on our food budget, keep reading!

 Annual members receive access to the “recipe vault” which contains a year’s worth of meal plans.
 So, if you don’t like the meals for one week, simply go look at the archives and choose another.